Welcome to the website of ‘Brown to Green’ project.

 Rutland Mills is the final piece in a ten-acre regeneration masterplan that is breathing new life into Wakefield’s riverside.
 The plan converts the space into a mixed-use, inclusive, creative, and cultural cluster with world-class facilities of a 135,000 sq ft creative industries hub, the UK’s largest outside London.

-Pathway 1: Collective Story Building
+Pathway 1: Collective Understanding

 Pathway 2: Data-driven Scenario Building